 I was going through one of the containers, and ran across a few things that don’t make it onto a lot of “Survival Gear” lists, but can come in very, very handy.

-a flat wood rasp and wood file, all in a compact 8-inch package.
+However, if you ever plan on doing any “rough” woodwork, ever, you probably want one of these in your kit.
+This tool is a half-round wood rasp and wood file, all in a compact 8-inch package.
 Steel projects will wreck it, but it will clean up after your knife/axe work in record time.